Laurens County, Georgia race riot of 1919

-The Laurens County, Georgia race riot was an attack on the black community by white mobs in August of 1919.
+The Laurens County, Georgia race riot was an attack on the black community by white mobs in August 1919.
 In the Haynes' report, as summarized in the New York Times, it is called the Ocmulgee, Georgia race riot.

 Background

 Earlier in the summer the incident surrounding the Dublin, Georgia riot had greatly alarmed the white community in Laurens County.
 Even more alarming was a rumour that a Black leader was promising to "rise up and wipe out the white people."

 Race riot

 On Wednesday, August 27, a black man, chosen because he seemed like the leader of the local community, was lynched and on the morning of Friday morning August 29, and three black churches and one community building were burned down.
 He was taken from Cadwell, Georgia and killed in Ocmulgee, Georgia.
 The corpse of an elderly man was later pulled from the ashes of the church burned down in Ocmulgee.
 The body may have belonged to Eli Cooper who was alleged to have said that "the negroes had been run over for fifty years, but this will all change in thirty days."
 The local white community took this to mean a call for violent revolution.